Sexual Health Education

-As of December 2020, all public schools must begin providing or planning to provide comprehensive sexual health education (CSHE) to all students by the 2022-23 school year.
+All public schools must provide comprehensive sexual health education (CSHE) to all students by the 2022-23 school year.
 This includes all students enrolled in a district or public charter school.
 Instruction must be consistent with Health Education K-12 Learning Standards, which provide a framework for comprehensive instruction, and the provisions of RCW 28A.300.475.
 CSHE for students in grades 4-12 is defined in the law as "recurring instruction in human development and reproduction that is medically accurate, age-appropriate and inclusive of all students...using language and strategies that recognize all protected classes."
 Instruction for students in grades Kindergarten-3 is defined in the law as Social-Emotional Learning.

 See our CSHE Implementation page for more information!

 The need for medically accurate sexual health education is greater than ever as students spend more time online, and often have more unsupervised time.

 - Address increased needs related to online safety, healthy relationships, and consent.

 - Relate required HIV/STD prevention instruction to COVID-19 prevention strategies.

 - Create a safe space for students to engage in the conversation and ask questions – develop group norms, consider the use of avatars in class, use Anonymous Google Doc Settings, Sli.do, Mentimeter, or Poll Everywhere for anonymous questions.

 - Address privacy-related challenges – consider using synchronous and asynchronous instruction to allow flexibility; consider requiring/providing earbuds.